 UNESCO has regarded Nadaam, a July holiday celebrating horse racing, archery, and wrestling, as part of Mongolia’s intangible cultural heritage.

-However, as Badamsambuu argues, kids racing in winter is not a part of this way of life.
-“The cutting-edge Mongolian horse-racing obsession is promoting all-seasons horse racing and is destroying the lives of kids.”
+However, Badamsambuu argues that kids racing in winter is not part of this way of life.
+“The cutting-edge Mongolian horse-racing obsession promotes all-seasons horse racing and is destroying kids’ lives.”

-She labored with 27 civil society establishments to give the case inside the country’s Supreme Court.
-While her organization has been successful in converting regulation, enforcement can be strict.
+She worked with 27 civil society establishments to bring the case to the country’s Supreme Court.
+While her organization has successfully converted regulation, enforcement can be strict.

 “The lawyers did what we had been supposed to do.
-Now government businesses need to work even more difficult to defend youngsters,” Khurelbaatar instructed Al Jazeera.
+Government businesses need to work harder to defend youngsters,” Khurelbaatar instructed Al Jazeera.